inveniosoftware-attic/invenio-client/docs/index.rst

 Installation
 ============

-Invenio Client is on PyPI so all you need is:
+Invenio-Client is on PyPI so all you need is:

 .. code-block:: console